Protein Intake Calculator

 TDEE = 1464 × 1.55 = 2269 kcal

-If the same woman in the example wishes to lose weight, she would multiply this TDEE by .15 to .25 and subtract this from her TDEE.
+If the same woman in the example wishes to lose weight, she would subtract 500 calories from her TDEE.

-Therefore, in order to lose weight, she would want to consume about 1700-1930 calories a day.
+Therefore, in order to lose weight, she would want to consume about 1,770 calories per day.
+However, it is important to note that several other factors will affect weight loss and this is just a starting point.

 Now that you have determined your daily calorie needs, you can calculate your desired protein intake.